Helping people to connect, learn, and participate by providing high quality individualised assistive and interactive learning solutions

-Melissa is the Office Assistant of Link Assistive, also based in the Adelaide office.
+Melissa is the Loans Coordinator at Link Assistive, also based in the Adelaide office.
 Melissa boasts 15 years’ experience working in the arts as a stage manager and theatre technician, and 5 years’ experience in the mailing and printing industry working in mail processing and customer service.
 Melissa also possesses a Diploma of Arts in Technical Production.
 When not at work, Melissa is a busy Mum.
 She has a wide range of interests including cats, baseball, footy and roller-skating.
 Melissa’s all-time happy place is at the movies.

 David joined Link Assistive in 2016 as the IT Support and Repair Specialist.
 Prior to joining Link Assistive, David worked for 6 years as an ICT Project Manager, managing the SA Health Hospital Paging System, and has also managed Disability SA Nurse Call Systems.
 David’s qualifications include a Diploma of Information Technology, and a Bachelor of Commerce; graduating from the University of Adelaide in 2007.

-David provides technical support remotely and in-person for Link Assistive’s range of hardware and software.
+David now leads the AT Support team, which provides technical support remotely and in-person for Link Assistive’s range of hardware and software.
 David’s specialisations include Interactive Projection and Eye Gaze technologies.
 David possesses additional skills in Project Management and E-Commerce and runs his own E-Commerce business in addition to his role at Link Assistive.

-David enjoys being a Dad to his two-year-old daughter and is looking forward to baby number 2!
+David enjoys being a Dad to his two little girls, and has recently become a Dad again to a baby boy!

-Charlene Cullen – Speech Pathologist – Assistive Technology Specialist
+Charlene Cullen – Speech Pathologist – Assistive Technology Consultant, Clinical Team Leader

 Charlene is a Speech Pathologist and Assistive Technology Specialist for Link Assistive.
-Based in Melbourne, Victoria, Charlene provides support across the eastern states of Australia, but also offers her extensive knowledge wherever it is required!
+She is also the Clinical Team leader.
+Charlene provides support Victoria, but also offers her extensive knowledge wherever it is required!
 Charlene’s qualifications include a Bachelor of Science (Speech and Hearing) and a Graduate Diploma Audiology.
 Charlene graduated from Curtin University in Western Australia in 1998.
 Charlene is an AGOSCI Member and Certified Key Word Sign Presenter.

 Charlene has previously worked at the Disability Services Commission of WA as a clinician in early childhood services, as well as varied roles as supervisor, country resource specialist and acting manager of individual and family services for 10 years.
 Prior to joining Link Assistive, Charlene worked for Spectronics with Dynavox and other speech generating devices, providing training, consultation and technical support to users, families, carers, therapists and schools Australia wide.
 Charlene has experience in the clinical support of Speech Pathologists and students.

-Outside of work, Charlene enjoys cooking, reading, calligraphy and travel as well as volunteering in the kids’ program at Bridge Church in Melbourne.
+Outside of work, Charlene enjoys pottering in the garden, cooking, and chilling in the hammock as well as volunteering in the Sunday kids’ program at Kidz Arise at her local church.

-Amy Litton – Speech Pathologist – Assistive Technology Specialist
+Amy Litton – Speech Pathologist – Assistive Technology Consultant

 Amy is a Speech Pathologist and Assistive Technology Specialist for Link Assistive, based in Perth, Western Australia.
 Amy graduated from Curtin University in 2006 with a Bachelor of Science (Human Communication Science).
 Amy is a Certified Practising Speech Pathologist (CPSP), a Speech Pathology Australia Member, a member of the Variety Motor Mouth Camp Committee, a Speech Pathology WA Branch Executive Member, a Certified Key Word Sign Presenter, and an AGOSCI member.
 Amy is currently working on the 2019 AGOSCI Conference Committee.